-Sutton Writers was first set up in 1986, with the romantic novelist Kate Alexander (real name Tilly Armstrong) as its President – a position now held by the local historical biographer and novelist Alison Weir, though we currently have no PResident.
+Sutton Writers was first set up in 1986, with the romantic novelist Kate Alexander (real name Tilly Armstrong) as its President – a position most recently held by the local historical biographer and novelist Alison Weir, though we currently have no PResident.

-In the 1990s, we regularly ran a national writing competition and established links with the Sutton Amateur Dramatic Club, whose members have often performed in plays written by members including Kathleen Golding, Peter Kelly, Ann Pattison and the late Jack Barfoot.
+In the 1990s, we regularly ran a national writing competition and established links with the Sutton Amateur Dramatic Club, whose members have often performed in plays written by members.

 We have always been very active in the local community of Sutton and surrounds.
 In 2018, our involvement in the local archive’s Past on Glass project, supported by the Heritage Lottery Fund, culminated in the production of the book Writing on Glass.
 To encourage younger writers, in the past we have run workshops in local schools and in Sutton Library.